Steel's Programme: Evidential Framework, the Core and Ultimate-L: Introduction

 \textbf{(Ontological) Non-Pluralism}.
 There is just \textit{one} universe of set theory.\footnote{For arguments against set-theoretic pluralism, see \cite{martin2001} and \cite{koellnerxxx}; for the potential skeptic consequences of multiversism, see \cite{button-walsh2018}, pp. 206-213, and \cite{barton2016}.}

 In what follows, we will mostly refer to the position above as:

 \textbf{Classic Universism}.
-Set theory is the theory of a \textit{single} universe, $V$, whose features are pinned down by the $\mathsf{ZFC}$ axioms (and, potentially, by other axioms extending $\mathsf{ZFC}$).
+Set theory is the theory of a \textit{single} universe, $V$, whose features are pinned down by the $\mathsf{ZFC}$ axioms (and, potentially, by other axioms extending $\mathsf{ZFC}$).\footnote{Although, as pointed out by a reviewer, it is consistent with the Universist position that the features of the `real $V$' might be, at least in part, unknowable.}

 Steel himself introduces and considers several theses, of different nature and strength, concerning set-theoretic ontology and truth.
-The philosophical thesis which postulates the existence of the core of $\mathsf{MV}$ is what Steel calls Weak Absolutism:
+The philosophical thesis which postulates the existence of the core of $\mathsf{MV}$'s multiverse is what Steel calls Weak Absolutism:

 \textbf{Weak Absolutism}.
-The multiverse has a core (a `reference' or `preferred' universe).\footnote{\cite{steel2014}, p.
+The multiverse has a core.\footnote{\cite{steel2014}, p.
 168. On Steel's own classification, our Classic Universism corresponds to Strong Absolutism, whereas Ontological Pluralism, presumably, corresponds to Strong Relativism (which, however, isn't described by Steel).
 Weak Relativism is the thesis that the whole of $\mathcal{L}_\mathsf{\in}$ is `meaningful' in $\mathcal{L}_\mathsf{MV}$, a position which leaves it open whether there really exists a `reference universe' in $\mathcal{L}_\mathsf{MV}$.}

-We may re-state Weak Absolutism in a slightly different, but maybe more perspicuous, way, as follows: